✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 • Teen sitter (first job)

-• Child asleep most of the session
+• Child asleep most of session

-• Simple sit, no extra duties
+• Simple sit, no extras

 Rate FAQ